dvberkel/jfall2012-datomic/README.md

 With this shell you could follow along with the [getting started][10] section of the Datomic documentation.

+### Installing in maven repository

+The code examples in this project use [Apache Maven][11] as a project managment tool.
+In order to use Datomic with maven the Datomic library needs to be installed into the maven repository.

+The following command install the free 0.8.3551 version into the repository

+    mvn install:install-file -DgroupId=com.datomic -DartifactId=datomic-free -Dfile=lib/datomic-free-0.8.3551/datomic-free-0.8.3551.jar -DpomFile=lib/datomic-free-0.8.3551/pom.xml

+and should produce the following [directory listing][11].

 [1]: http://www.nljug.org/jfall/ "JFall homepage"
 [2]: https://github.com/dvberkel/jfall2012-datomic/blob/master/proposal.md "The proposal for this talk on GitHub"
 [3]: https://trello.com/board/jfall-2012-datomic/4ff6d141731da3d517067900 "Trello board for the JFall 2012 Datomic Session Proposal."